PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 ## So … what's the big deal?

 You may not be surprised that we have been able to build a model simulating the system that *E. coli* uses to detect extracellular concentration of ligand and change its behavior accordingly.
-After all, the biochemistry presented here is as simple as it is elegant.
+After all, the biochemistry presented here may be elegant, but it is also simple.

 But what we have shown in this lesson is just half of the story.
 In the next lesson, we will see that the biochemical realities of chemotaxis are even more complicated, and for good reason --- this complexity will allow *E. coli* to react with surprising intelligence to a dynamic world.